Fewer than 500 assets?

 But, let's not confuse fixed-assets with inventory here.

 Inventory is re-saleable goods—things you manufacture and sell.
 Many companies produce millions of these per year.
 Item-level inventory tracking is also a critical part of the future item-level supply chain - but has different needs.
 We wrote a how-to for RFID inventory, also, to look more at the problems in managing for-sale inventory.
 And, if you're thinking of item-level RFID, we have built Item Level RFID systems since 2008.
 Enjoy our first video on it -- when Carl had hair.

 Typically at 50,000+ assets, you'll be looking at EAM (Enterprise Asset Management) systems.
-RFID can provide visibility into those systems, but that's a separate issue, and we will add an article on this topic later.
+RFID can provide visibility into those systems (like ServiceNow or Snow).
+Look for an article later detailing how to add real-time visibility,

 RFID makes counting your IT equipment easy, fast, and super-accurate.

-Typically, you would tag your IT equipment with a corporate 'asset tag' when you install or receive the item.
+Typically, you would tag your IT equipment with a corporate 'asset tag' when installing or receiving the item.
 RFID is the same.
 You'll use an RFID tag as your asset tag.
-Associate the item to that tag number.
+Associate the item to the tag number.